-Remove bandage in one hour.
-Gently wash the tattoo with your hands in a circular motion using an anti-bacterial soap (Dial) and warm water.
+Always wash your hands before cleaning/touching a fresh tattoo!
+Remove the bandage in one hour.
+Gently wash the tattoo with your hands in a circular motion using Dial anti-bacterial soap and warm water.
+Rinse the tattoo well.
 Pat the tattoo dry with a paper towel.
 Allow the skin to air dry for at least 30 minutes.
-Then re-wrap the tattoo with a new piece of plastic saran wrap (cling wrap).
+Then re-wrap the tattoo with a new piece of plastic cling wrap.
 You will be doing this 3 times a day, for the first 3-4 days.
-After the 3-4 days of washing and wrapping the tattoo with saran wrap, this is when the tattoo usually starts to flake or peel.
+Around day 3/4 is when the tattoo usually starts to flake or peel.
 This is normal, don't pick at the skin or peel the skin prematurely.
 Discontinue the cling wrap and begin using a fragrance-free hand lotion several times a day for about 10-14 days.

 You want to avoid any direct exposure to the sun while your tattoo is healing for at least 14 days.
 Also, you should never submerge your new tattoo under water (baths, hot tubs, pools, ocean)- showers are fine to clean the area.
-Your tattoo is an open wound and should be treated as one, so avoid any dirty environments or unecessary stress to the area.
-Common sense.
+Your tattoo is an open wound and should be treated as one, so avoid any dirty environments (gyms, dusty worksites, pet hair, etc) or unnecessary stress to the area.

-After the tattoo is healed, it's a good idea to apply a high SPF sunblock to the area when exposed to sun to keep the skin healthy and prevent the tattoo from becoming faded.
+After the tattoo is healed, it's a good idea to apply a high SPF sunblock to the area when exposed to sun to keep the skin healthy and prevent the tattoo from fading.